Wednesday, October 23, 2013

 Sunday, October 13, 2013

-My spouse and I have been in Argentina for almost 16 months now.
-Making friends has been as difficult as finding work.
-For one thing, money is pretty tight and without cash we really can’t go anywhere or invite anyone to our house.
-On the other hand, the few Argentinians I’ve spoken to have had a rather grim view of Americans.
-A friendly conversation usually turns into someone accusing us of being brutal conquerors who see ourselves as perfect.
-That’s not who we are and that’s certainly not what America is about.
-Zach and I are peaceful, loving, and friendly, and a lot of our friends and family are the same way.
+On the other hand, the few Argentines I’ve spoken to have had a rather grim view of Americans.
+A friendly conversation sometimes turns into someone accusing us of being brutal conquerors who think we’re perfect.
+That’s not who we are, and it’s certainly not what America is about.
+Zach and I are peaceful, loving, and friendly, and a lot of our friends and family back home are the same way.
+Okay… most of them are.

 That's me with the glasses

-Quite recently, we celebrated my new expat friend’s birthday at the Catre Diem Cultural Hostel here in Cordoba Capital.
-Zach and I struck conversations with locals, Americans, and expats from other parts of the world as well.
 Afterwards we went to a club called Dorian Gray.
 The good thing about this club is that it's friendly to all lifestyles.
 In other words, it's a safe space for straight and gay people.
 I’m a bit of a square, so I haven’t really frequented many clubs in my life.
 In fact, this was my first club experience in Argentina.
 Before that I went to one club in Manhattan, and another one in South Florida in my early twenties, so that's a total of three clubs in one lifetime.

 Zach's ready to jam!

 Then we headed to the dance floor with our expat friend, and her friends, and started dancing.
 Zach accused me of dancing like a white person.
 Ha-ha!
 He’s of Puerto Rican descent, so he’s got dance moves written into his DNA.
 I on the other hand, only know how to swivel my hips and shuffle my feet.
-Plus, I suffer from social anxiety, so I was a bit overwhelmed (despite my anti-anxiety medication).
+Plus, I suffer from social anxiety, so I was a bit overwhelmed (despite my medication).
 Nevertheless, I had a great time!
 More importantly, Zach had a great time.
 I haven’t seen him this alive in months.